jonnybroughton/crazyconflictsproject1/README.md

 # Crazy Conflicts
-Crazy conflicts is an up and coming website designed to give users fast, easily accessible facts and figures regarding the most important battles in history, with frequent updates covering new battles to keep users returning to the site.
+Crazy Conflicts is an up and coming website designed to give users fast, easily accessible facts and figures regarding the most important battles in history, with frequent updates covering new battles to keep users returning to the site.

 ![screenshot](assets/readme-screenshots/amiresponsivess.png)